edvardsorby/TDT4250-Model-Driven-Software-Engineering/README.md

 **System requirements:**
 - Eclipse (to view and edit the project, as well as using DSL)
    - Version: Eclipse IDE version 2024-06 for Java and DSL Developers
    - Using additional plugins: EMF Forms SDK, Ecore Diagram Editor
 - Android studio (To run and emulate finished application)

 ### Project structure
-- **MODEL CODE** :  final-project-group07/BoardGame
+- **Model code** :  final-project-group07/BoardGame
 - **Core package** : no.ntnu.tdt4250.g07.bg
 - **Boardgame plugin extension** : .bg
 - **Boardgame DSL extension** : .bgdl

-**Metamodel (Ecore):** *BoardGame/no.ntnu.tdt4250.g07.bg/model/bg.ecore*
+**Metamodel (Ecore):**

-**Example models:**
+- Path: *BoardGame/no.ntnu.tdt4250.g07.bg/model/bg.ecore*
+- Example models: *BoardGame/no.ntnu.tdt4250.g07.bg/model/bg.ecore*

-**Grammar definition (Xtext):** *.BoardGame/no.ntnu.tdt4250.g07.bg.bgdl/bin/no/ntnu/tdt4250/g07/bg/bgdl/BoardgameDL.xtext*
+**Grammar definition (Xtext):**
+- Path: *BoardGame/no.ntnu.tdt4250.g07.bg.bgdl/bin/no/ntnu/tdt4250/g07/bg/bgdl/BoardgameDL.xtext*

 **Code generation rules (Xtend):**

 **Example project (.bgdl):**

-*Xtext-examples/examplesXtext/bin/test.bgdl*
+- Path: *Xtext-examples/examplesXtext/bin/test.bgdl*

 **Generated code (JavaScript/React):**

-When saving the Xtext files, the model automatically builds the code and places them in the folder: *Xtext-examples/examplesXtext/src-gen*
+- The model automatically generates code when saving the Xtext files and places it in the folder:
+Path: *Xtext-examples/examplesXtext/src-gen*

 ## How to open project:

-Open the following folders in an Eclipse workspace:
+Open the following folders in an Eclipse workspace: *final-project-group07/BoardGame*

-final-project-group07/BoardGame

 **To create or open board game, Open this folder in another workspace:**

-*final-project-group07/ Xtext-examples/examplesXtext*
+Path: *final-project-group07/ Xtext-examples/examplesXtext*

 **An example implementation of Tic-tac-toe is found in the file:**

 The project automatically compiles to react code when saving the file.
 Create a file with the file ending “.bgdl” to use the language.